hal-efecan/mavenist/content/blog/taste-makers-to-follow/tastemakers-to-follow.md

 </style>

-So i've compiled a list of some of my favourite thought and style inspiring tastemakers that i visit every once in a while on the gram of inst.
+In this article i've compiled a shortlist of some of my favourite thought and style inspiring tastemakers whose instagram pages i visit every once in a while.
+A running and ever growing collection of amazing photographers, fashion creatives and style maestro's.

 ### 1<sup>st</sup> - Brian Alcazar

 ![instagram](BvGDMqoD5Hd)

 Brian is a photographer and video content creator who has worked alongside some very well known brands.
-He has some expertly curated photographs that i like to visit everynow and then.
+He has some expertly curated photographs that i peruse through when looking to feel inspired.

 ### Lord_Edwin

 ![instagram](BbnK0afh9VZ)

-next on the list is another photorapher - lord_edwin. lots of photos of stars from the worlds of music and fashion.
+Next up is - lord_edwin.
+Another talented photographer. lots of photos of stars from the worlds of music and fashion.

 ### The Brilliance - Benjamin, Chuck & Virgil

 ![instagram](BW3gMeKlC6i)

-the guys from the brilliance inspired me to create the mavenist.
+The guys from the brilliance inspired me to create *The Mavenist*.
-Founded and written by Benjamin Edgar, Chuck Anderson and later joined by Virgil Abloh. this rough around the edges blog started in the early days of the internet and before it was cool & introduced me to many ideas before the days of professional fashion oritented digital publishing was a thing.
+Founded and written by Benjamin Edgar, Chuck Anderson and the Virgil Abloh.
+This rough around the edges blog started in the early days of the internet before it was cool & introduced me to many ideas before fashion oritented digital publishing was even a thing.

 ### Bachronym

 ![instagram](BedxaLSnRDY)

-this guy i dont know too much about other than the fact that he has a cool look and a penchant for acronym among others.
+Next up is a fashion kindred spirit of mine - I dont know too much about Jonathan other than the fact that he has a cool look and a penchant for Acronym among others.

 ### Benjjii

 ![instagram](B7kJSSAHce9)

-finally we have benjji - this guy has an insane collection of sneakers that make you blue with envy. all photos are expertly put together.
+Last up we have Benjji - this chap has a rediculous collection of sneakers that make you blue with envy.
+All photos are expertly put together.